Epigrammata LXXXI – XC

 He is accustomed to satisfy his stomach with tasteless peas,

-With the gullet now swollen he belches a meal of sea creatures.
+With his gullet now swollen he belches a meal of sea creatures.

 1 A fishing village on the northern shore of the Sea of Galilee.
 The home of the Apostles Peter, Andrew, and Philip.